Garnet Hertz - http://conceptlab.com

 [Critical Making at LimeWharf Gallery in Hackney, London] Critical Making is traveling with the Adhocracy exhibition to the LimeWarf Gallery in Hackney, London for an early September opening.
 The exhibition will be open during the London Design Festival (14-22 September) with an event tentatively planned for that week.
 The exhibition was previously at New Museum from May 3, 2013 to July 7, 2013.

-[Critical Making at 4S Conference] I am co-organizing an open session titled "Critical Making: Material Practices, Design, and STS" at the 2013 Conference of the Society for the Social Studies of Science ("4S") with Matt Ratto and Peter Asaro.
-The event runs October 9 - 12, 2013 in San Diego, California.
+[Critical Making at 4S Conference] I co-organized an open session titled "Critical Making: Material Practices, Design, and STS" at the 2013 Conference of the Society for the Social Studies of Science ("4S") with Matt Ratto and Peter Asaro.
+The event ran October 9 - 12, 2013 in San Diego, California.
 The session is described as: "Increasingly, material production 'making' is part of the repertoire whereby scholars, practitioners, and activists engage critically with technoscience.
 Whether constituted as participatory, critical, or speculative design, critical technical practice, tactical media, or as artistic intervention, 'critical making' (understood in a general sense) is encouraging researchers to extend beyond purely deconstructive forms of analysis and thereby come to terms in more concrete ways with the material nature of technological and scientific objects.
 This open panel invites contributors to engage with the question of how hands-on productive work can extends and supplement critical reflection and intervention into technoscience.
 We particularly invite contributions from individuals working between conceptual and material practice, with an eye towards exploring objectives, outcomes and institutional issues in their hybrid practices.
 We would also like to encourage multiple forms of contributions to this panel, including 'show and tell' demonstrations of contributor's material work, conceptual exegesis of theoretical issues and extensions, narratives and auto-ethnographic descriptions.
 We hope the panel will instantiate a more deliberate and reflexive research program on making and its role for STS scholarship and understanding science and technology."

 [Canadian Mobile & Social Media Conference]